mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_5/Dem5.md

 # Demonstration 5
 Complete the following demonstration in RStudio.
-Create a markdown file of your script.
-You can read about diversity indices in Xia et al. (2018), Chapter 6: Community Diversity Measures and Calculations
+You can read about diversity indices in Xia et al. (2018), Chapter 6: Community Diversity Measures and Calculations.
+Review that to interpret scripts and outcomes of your analyses

 # I. Community Diversity Estimates